JaapvanEkris/openrowingmonitor/docs/PM5_Interface.md

 * `interval count` initializes it at 0,
 * is increased when either the split/interval changes,
 * is increased when moving from an active to a rest interval
+* It does not **not** change on an unplanned rest interval

 However, [0x0037 "Split Data"](#0x0037-split-data), [0x0038 "Additional Split Data"](#0x0038-additional-split-data) are sent **after** the split rollover and report about the metrics of the previous split, but uses the `interval count` of the **current interval** (i.e. it is increased and starts reporting about split 1, skipping split 0 in its reporting structure).
+To manage this, we introduce the `metrics.split.C2number`, as it can skip the effects of unplanned pauses.

 Message [0x003a "Additional Workout Summary"](#0x003a-additional-workout-summary) contains the total number of intervals, which is similar to the number reported in [0x0037 "Split Data"](#0x0037-split-data), [0x0038 "Additional Split Data"](#0x0038-additional-split-data).